adamfbentley/quantum-tunneling-ml/README.md

 # Machine Learning Classification of Quantum Tunneling Regimes

+> **⚠️ PROJECT STATUS: Work in Progress / Learning Project**
+> This repository contains initial code and design documents for a quantum tunneling ML classification project.
+The implementation is incomplete and notebooks are currently under development.
+This is a learning/exploratory project, not production-ready research.

-A third-year physics project investigating the use of machine learning to classify different quantum tunneling regimes in simple barrier systems, inspired by the theoretical condensed matter physics research of Michele Governale at Victoria University of Wellington.
+A physics learning project exploring machine learning classification of quantum tunneling regimes in potential barrier systems, inspired by theoretical condensed matter physics research at Victoria University of Wellington.

 ## Project Overview

-This project explores how machine learning can automatically identify different quantum tunneling behaviors from transmission probability data.
-We simulate electrons tunneling through various barrier configurations and train ML models to classify the underlying physics - a fundamental building block for understanding more complex quantum transport phenomena.
+This project explores how machine learning could automatically identify different quantum tunneling behaviors from transmission probability data.
+The goal is to simulate electrons tunneling through various barrier configurations and train ML models to classify the underlying physics.

 ## Physics Background